shoura279/e-commerce-nodejs/assginment.md

-Assginment:

-* code +
+* code
-     * update subCategory
+    + update coupon ( specify who update the coupon )
-     * delete subCategory
+    + delete  coupon
-     * get all subCategories with related brands
+    + get all coupons
-     * search points:
-       * mongoose operators ( in , nin , eq , neq)
-       * ObjectId validation
-       * encrypt phone number before save it in db
+    + filter by coupon code or coupon creator